ArtCraftCode/ravelry/README.md

-# This is unreleased and is a WIP.

-Nothing below actually works.
-This is for *the future*.

----

 # Ravelry

+This gem is actively being developed.
+Be sure to check the branch for the version you're using as breaking changes can (and will!) be introduced.

 The Ruby gem for accessing the Ravelry API painlessly, easily, and awesomely.
-Made by a knitter, knitwear designer, and hacker all rolled into one sassy woman so you know it's good (ish).

 Ravelry API documentation is currently available [here](http://www.ravelry.com/api).

-Current API routes covered include:
+## API coverage

 * `Patterns#show` (`GET`)

-*Want a route that isn't currently covered?
-[Request it](https://github.com/feministy/ravelry/issues) by submitting an issue.*

 # Installation